Giuseppe Iachini

-Giuseppe Iachini ([dʒuˈzɛppe jaˈkiːni]; born 7 May 1964) is an Italian professional football manager and former player who most recently managed Serie B club Parma.
-He played as a midfielder.
+Giuseppe 'Beppe' Iachini ([dʒuˈzɛppe jaˈkiːni]; born 7 May 1964) is an Italian professional football manager and former player in the role of midfielder.

 Club career

 Iachini was born in Ascoli Piceno.
-He started his playing career at Ascoli, and made his Serie A and professional debut during the 1981–82 season, at the age of 17.
+He started his playing career at Ascoli and made his Serie A and professional debut at the age of 17 during the 1981–82 season.
 He played for Ascoli until 1987, when he signed for Verona.

-In 1989, Iachini moved to Fiorentina and played five seasons with the viola, four of them in Serie A. From 1994 to 1996 he played for Palermo of Serie B. After a single Serie B season with Ravenna, in 1997 Iachini transferred to Venezia, where he played for three years, two of them in Serie A. He retired in 2001, after a Serie C1 season with Alessandria.
+In 1989, Iachini left Verona, moved to Fiorentina, and played five seasons with the viola, four in Serie A. From 1994 to 1996, he played for Palermo of Serie B. After a single Serie B season with Ravenna, in 1997, Iachini transferred to Venezia, where he played for three years, two of them in Serie A. He retired in 2001, after a Serie C1 season with Alessandria.

 As a player, he represented the Italy Olympic side at the 1988 Summer Olympics at international level, where they finished in fourth place.

 Managerial career

 Venezia

-Iachini started his coaching career in October 2001, when he was called to coach Venezia of Serie A, despite not being in possession of a coaching license yet.
-Assisted by "official" head coach Alfredo Magni, Iachini left his position as assistant coach at Piacenza in order to join Venezia, in spite of the Italian football regulation laws, and was successively disqualified for six months because of that.
-In the end, Venezia were relegated to Serie B.
+Iachini started his coaching career in October 2001, when he was called to coach Venezia of Serie A, despite not having a coaching license yet.
+Assisted by "official" head coach Alfredo Magni, Iachini left his position as assistant coach at Piacenza to join Venezia, despite the Italian football regulation laws and was successively disqualified for six months because of that.
+Ultimately, Venezia were relegated to Serie B.